smnraphael/data-structures-algorithms/README.md

   - **Breadth First Search (BFS)**: A graph traversal algorithm that explores neighbors before going to the next level.
   - **Depth First Search (DFS)**: A graph traversal algorithm that explores as far down a branch as possible before backtracking.

+### LeetCode Exercises

+After learning each data structure, I will solve relevant LeetCode exercises to further solidify my understanding.
+These exercises will be pushed to this repository as I complete them, showcasing my progress and ability to apply what I've learned in practical problems.

 ## Progress

 Each time I complete a new topic or section, I will push the corresponding code and notes to the repository.